Christmas in July pork with crackling

 A wide range of pork cuts can deliver beautiful crackling, with cuts like pork loin and pork belly being easy for a beginner cook.
-Try this roasted pork loin recipe – it’s guaranteed to please as the star centrepiece of a Christmas in July table.
+Try this roasted pork loin recipe.
+It’s guaranteed to please as the star centrepiece of a Christmas in July table.

-Roasted pork loin with crackling, roast vegetables, gravy and apple sauce
+Christmas in July roasted pork loin with crackling, roast vegetables, gravy and apple sauce